 Whether you live in Italy or are just here for a minute, you might have noticed all the different police around.
-In any major city you will probably run into a few Carabinieri, Polizia in blue, and Polizia Municipale, plus of course the men-in-green Guardia di Finanza.
+In any major city you will probably run into a few Carabinieri, Police in blue, and Polizia Municipale, plus of course the men-in-green Guardia di Finanza.
 In the eyes of the ordinary passer-by, they may look much the same.
-Name and uniforms are different, but they all do the same thing, right?
+Names and uniforms are different, but they all do the same thing, right?
 Well not exactly.
-Let’s get into the difference between the Carabinieri and Polizia.
+Let’s get into the difference between the Carabinieri and Police.

-What is the difference between Police and Carabinieri?
+What is the difference between Carabinieri and Police?

 Carabinieri: what do they do?